Les Carbarns: Early life

 The son of Thomas Carbarns (1855–1909) and Fanny Carbarns (1855–1925), nee Emery, Leslie John Patience Carbarns was born at Tungamah on 1 April 1891.

 He was educated at Scotch College, Melbourne where he played football for the first XVIII and then played football with South Yarra in the Metropolitan League from 1912 to 1914.

 In 1920, Carbarns married Elizabeth Mary Crawford (1887–1951).

 World War I

 Carbarns enlisted to serve in World War I in 1915 and he served in Egypt, Gallipoli and Palestine with the 10th Reinforcements from 1915 to 1919.

 Football

 St Kilda

-Upon his return for war, Carbarns played for two seasons with St Kilda where he played a total of 19 games.
+Upon his return from war, Carbarns played for two seasons with St Kilda where he played a total of 19 games.

 Hawthorn

 In 1922 Carbarns transferred to Hawthorn (then in the Victorian Football Association).
 He played for Hawthorn for four years, including the 1925 VFL season, their first in the VFL competition.